By Jeffrey Snider of Alhambra

 The global problem is now one of time, specifically how this slowdown which has turned to contraction in so many places (including the US) only seems to linger far beyond what is traditionally observed of recession.
 Since recession is a temporary deviation from trend and this is no longer anything like temporary (with financial markets and funding indications suggesting there is more to come) what we are seeing here and in those other economic accounts is like recession but much, much worse.
 Since the eurodollar system, the credit-based reserve currency regime that has formed the basis of this global economic condition for decades is almost assuredly undergoing systemic reset (not by choice or intent) it makes sense that the financialized economy that it once supported would follow.

 The US trade estimates for February suggest only that the global economy remains in this slowdown phase and likely still on the other side of zero.
 If the economic trend is negative, and so many data points outside the mainstream labor statistics propose only that, it means that the slowdown will continue because that is the actual economic trend or potential.
 It does not, however, preclude the prospect of recession within the slowdown as recession is again just temporary deviation from whatever trend; therefore it is entirely possible to have both the negative trend of the slowdown and a temporary and worse detour from it at the same time.
 The result of that would be an enormous cost in terms of lost time far beyond forsaken immediate output, whereas time is now by far the biggest negative factor.
-Lost time is not just opportunity cost of growth that should have occurred, it suggests economic problems of compounding further compound into greater systemic and social disruptions.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Lost time is not just opportunity cost of growth that should have occurred, it suggests economic problems of compounding further compound into greater systemic and social disruptions.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.